 Today, XGA is better than SVGA because it’s higher resolution.
 In the 90s, the opposite was true, because SVGA was an open standard and more versatile.
 They both used the same connector.

 If an old-timer ever argues with you about SVGA being better than XGA, there’s a historical reason for it.
 If you care about the history, either because you’re a retro computing enthusiast or someone is arguing with you, here’s the history.

 In the 90s, not a lot of people talked about XGA.
 I still recall, a quarter century later, the hardest question in my job interview selling computers at Best Buy, because it was a monitor question.
 But it was only a hard question because I made it hard.

 “What’s the highest resolution monitor available on the market today?” my interviewer, Ron, asked.

 I mulled over the question for a good 30-45 seconds, trying to decide whether it was a trick question.
 Finally I said, “I think you’re looking for SVGA.”
-Then I flat out asked him he considered IBM XGA and NEC Multisync monitors SVGA, or something else.
+Then I flat out asked Ron if he considered IBM XGA and NEC Multisync monitors SVGA, or something else.